lowellhr/ISAT-252/README.md

 ISAT-252
 ========

-This has all of our amazing code that we do for our class ISAT 252!
+This has all of the amazing code that we do for the ISAT 252 class!